RFP365/react-front-end-standards/examples/shape.md

 # PropType Shape Example

 Shape objects are used to document and abstract large, complicated, or commonly used propType sets.
-Named `[object].propTypeShape.js`

 ---
+> `company.shape.js`

 ```jsx
 import PropTypes from 'prop-types';